Tuesday, June 23, 2009

 Butterflies, birds, feathers and wings are what led me to this baby name.
 I stumbled upon it while looking for a name related to flight for a character in a story, and I fell in love with its simple but feminine sound.
 It is obviously French but not overly exotic to English-speaking ears, as it's not too far from other familiar names like Annette or Adele.

 The only problem is I can't find many references to the name, let alone history or use stats.
-I did learn that the French word for winged is ailé, so this name has the suffix -et added.
-It is a little odd to me that it's -et and not -ette like most feminine French names.
+I did learn that the French word for winged is ailé, and the word alette means "to lift off."
+It would make for a creatifve, unique, and beautiful French-inspired name.

 So yes, I hesitated to write a post about this name since I usually have much more information to offer.
 I loved the sound and meaning so much I felt it was worth posting.